a-farsi/merise-and-postgres-queries/readme.md

 Figure 12: Display pokemon name and base total with two conditions.
 </p>

-##### SQL Request 3
+##### SQL query 3

- To display the average base stats of Pokemon, grouped by their type, and sorts the results in ascending order according to the average:
+ Display the average base stats of Pokemon, grouped by their type, and sorts the result in ascending order according to the average:

 ```
 SELECT
     t.name_type AS type,